HorvathLab/NGS/RNA2DNA/docs/Usage.md

 Exon Coords., -e EXONCOORDS, --exoncoords=EXONCOORDS

 > Exon coordinates to filter out non-coding SNVs.
+Use of exon coordinates to filter the SNVs is strongly recommended for semantic and performance reasons.
 See [Annotation Files](AnnotationFiles.md) for format and download information.
 Optional.

 ### Read Counting